Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 Why Is Some Food Grade DE White and Some Gray or Tan?

 The mineral content of the product affects its coloring.
-Most DE is very pure white, but the presence of naturally occurring minerals can cause the product to vary in shade from light brownish-gray to white.
+Most diatomaceous earth is very pure white, but the presence of naturally occurring minerals can cause the product to vary in shade from light brownish-gray to white.

 Do Natural Pest Control Methods Really Work?